-1.2 Foundational Practices for Business Impact Analysis
+1.2.
+Foundational Practices for Business Impact Analysis

-- To gain the enterprise benefits of BIAs for consistent prioritization and risk assessment, there - must be a consistent application of the processes and forms used.
-When impact analysis is - 302 performed in a structured and repeatable manner, the impact assertions and resulting decisions - are more reliable.
-To support a consistent analysis of business impact, senior leaders define - 304 clear criteria for criticality and sensitivity.
-These criteria should be reviewed periodically and - adjusted as needed.
-Guidance should also direct those performing a BIA to consider the worst- - 306 case scenario when determining potential impacts, such as a disruption to an e-commerce - website on the busiest day of the sales year. - 308 As with many elements of risk management, it is usually more important to be consistent than to - 309 be exactly precise in analytic results.
-Even if the actual calculation of the business impact of a - loss might not be exact, that figure can be adjusted through subsequent iterations, and an - understanding of the relative priority and severity of a loss still enables effective decision- - 312 making.
+To gain the enterprise benefits of BIAs for consistent prioritization and risk assessment, there must be a consistent application of the processes and forms used.
+When impact analysis is performed in a structured and repeatable manner, the impact assertions and resulting decisions are more reliable.4 To support a consistent analysis of business impact, senior leaders define clear criteria for criticality and sensitivity.
+These criteria should be reviewed periodically and adjusted as needed.
+Guidance should also direct those performing a BIA to consider the worst-case scenario when determining potential impacts, such as a disruption to an e-commerce website on the busiest day of the sales year.

+As with many elements of risk management, it is usually more important to be consistent than to be exactly precise in analytic results.
+Even if the actual calculation of the business impact of a loss might not be exact, that figure can be adjusted through subsequent iterations, and an understanding of the relative priority and severity of a loss still enables effective decision-making.

-1.3 Document Structure
+1.3.
+Document Structure

-- 314 The remainder of this document is organized into the following major sections: - Section 2 describes specific considerations for the documentation and analysis of business impacts resulting from a full or partial loss of confidentiality, integrity, or availability of a mission-essential resource.
+The remainder of this document is organized into the following major sections:

+- Section 2 describes specific considerations for the documentation and analysis of business impacts that result in a full or partial loss of the confidentiality, integrity, or availability of a mission-essential resource. - Section 3 provides a conclusion that summarizes this report and points out relevant connections to other NIST publications, including companion documents from the NIST IR 8286 series. - Appendix A contains a list of the acronyms used in the document.

-2 Section 2.2 provides details regarding a BIA process that can be consistently applied in an enterprise.
+4 Section 2.2 provides details regarding a BIA process that can be consistently applied in an enterprise.